bootDNS/documentation/admin/intergrations/traefik.md

 ### Traefik Intergration

-We dont have a native traefik dns provide, but we do support the dns provider plugin "[httpreq](https://go-acme.github.io/lego/dns/httpreq/)"
+We dont have a native traefik dns provider, but we do support the dns provider plugin "[httpreq](https://go-acme.github.io/lego/dns/httpreq/)"

 | Variable | Value |
 | ------ | ------ |